ErrorTzy/writings/notes/Selves_in_doubt/Notes.md

 Equivalent means, given a possible world and context, their truth value remains the same.

 This reduction does not follow that the thing reduced to (i.e. single slices in the continuity) exists independently

+There is a difference between bilingual and can only speak PF language